If you are paying to generate leads with ads on LinkedIn, you are probably using LinkedIn Forms.

 The Solution: Instant Email Follow Up

-The good news is that you can overcome this prospect forgetfulness by automating instant email response and ensuring reps respond fast.
+The good news is that you can overcome this prospect forgetfulness by automating instant email response.
+Moreover, this ensures reps respond fast.
 When the lead receives an email nearly immediately after conversion, they are more likely to remember who you are when they hear from a rep.

-This means you should never leave your leads dormant in LinkedIn for a daily CSV export, but rather should integrate LinkedIn Ads with your entire stack so whatever system you use to deploy your follow up email can fire off a thank you message in seconds while your content is still top of mind.
+This means you should never leave your leads dormant in LinkedIn for a daily CSV export.
+Rather, you should integrate LinkedIn Ads with your entire stack.
+This means that whatever system you use to deploy your follow up email can fire off a thank you message in seconds.
+All this can happen while your content is still top of mind.

 Here is what this would look like in a recipe that kicks off an Outreach sequence and alerts the rep in slack: